Baku pogrom: Aftermath

-On January 20, 1990, after the Armenian population was already expelled from the city, the Soviet troops intervened in Baku and a state of martial law was declared.
-This however did not accomplish its officially stated goal of quelling the violence as most Armenians fled Baku.
+On January 20, 1990, after the Armenian population had already been expelled from the city, the Soviet troops intervened in Baku and a state of martial law was declared.
+This however did not accomplish its officially stated goal of quelling the violence as most Armenians had already fled Baku.
 By the end of April 1993, it was estimated that only 18–20,000 Armenians remained in Baku, mostly in hiding.

 National Deputy of the USSR, Nikolai Petrushenko, voiced his concern of indifference or collusion by the Azeri government, as did Vadim Bakatin, the Minister of Internal Affairs of the USSR The authorities thus not only failed to stem the anti-Armenian attacks, but also raised serious doubts about whether the Soviets wished to stem the violence at all or merely to hold the power in Baku.

 A Moscow News article dated February 4, 1990 reported:

 Unlike Sumgait, the Soviet army was late in Baku not for 3 hours, but for a whole week.
 Moreover, to stop the pogroms it was enough to let in the forces of Baku army garrison and the internal troops.
 The troops entered the town seized with pogroms not to stop them, but to prevent the final seizure of power by the People's Front of Azerbaijan, which was planned for January 20.

 Leila Yunusova, a member of the National Front of Azerbaijan, said that these acts were supported by the state authorities "since they were in favour of the ideas of the right wing of the National Front.
 The authorities of the Republic closed their eyes also on the intentions of Azerbaijani right wing to escalate the confrontation with Armenia... the arson of the Armenian church with no police intervention was one of the examples of this policy.